-Rob Manfred says Diamondbacks' Chase Field 'needs work'
+Baseball chief says Diamondbacks' Chase Field 'needs work'

 The county has asked that the suit be dismissed and the matter sent to arbitration.

-Owner Ken Kendrick said last week that the team will not go to arbitration to resolve the dispute.
+Team owner Ken Kendrick said last week that the team will not go to arbitration to resolve the dispute.

 ''The public's money is at stake, our money is at stake, and if there is a dispute or debate it ought to be in public in front of a judge and not in private in arbitration,'' he said.